 The degree of which an individual has developed the inner dimensions of a spiritual practice will guide them in this process.
 The Buddha stated very clearly that the best guide for us is ourselves.
 Discernment is about listening to these guided moments during our contemplative periods.
 In retrospect, those of us that have experienced this process can see more clearly that their own discernment was centered around their ability to deeply contemplate this path, by realizing how it is a service to others, and the feeling of joy that fulfills the heart and drives a dedicated practice.

 One of the major strengths of OEB is how it honors two Buddhist traditions.
-Xi-Ken Shi’s lineage is both Ch’an and Soto Zen with a dose of neo-pragmatic philosophical thought, and Shi Yao Xin’s is Ch’an – Pure Land influenced by the esoteric yet grounded in 21st century realities.
-We also recognize the importance of the spiritual element that is to be considered absolutely necessary for monastic vocations structuring a life dedicated to living a more formal Buddhist practice as a contemplative monk that balances monastic responsibilities along side being engaged in our local communities needs as opportunities arise.
-The richness of OEB is that our monastic community is an international one.
+Our founder’s lineage is both Ch’an and Soto Zen with a dose of neo-pragmatic philosophical thought, and Our Sub-Prier’s is Ch’an influenced by the esoteric yet grounded in 21st century realities.
+We also recognize the importance of the spiritual element that is to be considered absolutely necessary for a monastic life dedicated to living a more formal Buddhist practice as a contemplative monk that balances responsibilities along side being engaged in our local communities needs as opportunities arise.
+The richness of OEB is that our community is an international one.
 Thus, various cultural expectations and differences often drive our social and individual practice structure.
 How wonderful a monk’s life can be, especially for us Westerners engaged in creatively defining how one can live our vows respecting the traditions of the past but balanced with the realities imposed by modernity.

 We believe in the stability that comes from well defined routines and practices allowing us a since of freedom to enter into it and let it take hold of our ordinary daily activity so we can focus more clearly on each moment.
 Stability of practice gives us a place to rest our distractions so we can ‘get on with it.’
 What is interesting is that such a defined routine (Rule) does not offer a cozy vision of what it means to be a Buddhist monk.
-I have always thought that novices have the right to a little romance in the very beginning of their formation, but they can not stay there, and it is the daily-rule-of-practice that relentlessly breaks that down.
+We think that novices have the right to a little romance in the very beginning of their formation, but they can not stay there, and it is the daily-rule-of-practice that relentlessly breaks that down.
 This is where the ‘ideal meets the real.’
 Our practice routines and rituals are the physical reality.
 It is the ‘other’ being taken into our lives as the link to objectivity, the physical manifestation of reality.
 It is the finger pointing to the moon, to recite a Zen phrase.
-What is the ‘end game’ of our monastic community?
-What is the ‘end game’ of my practice as a monk?
-I might suggest that the chief motivation for our shared common monastic life is to live harmoniously together so that we can share this gift with others.
+What is the ‘end game’ of our community?
+What is the ‘end game’ of our practice?
+We might suggest that the chief motivation for our shared common life is to live harmoniously together so that we can share this gift with others.
 Our formation and vocation is a gift.
-And each monk is a gift to each other in the Order.
+And each of us is a gift to each other in the Order.

 This gift of a life lived by vows is a wealth taken by us in order to be shared.
-Our study life, our ministry, making ourselves accessible to others, our private contemplative practice, and our community practice with each other is a treasure.
+Our study life making ourselves accessible to others, our private contemplative practice, and our community practice with each other is a treasure.
 This treasure is the foundation of everything that we do, if we are to do it with happiness and charity of mind.
 This is the foundation by which we live this life with continuous generosity.
 But there is a balance that must be achieved too.
 The word ‘monk’ comes from the Greek ‘monos’ which typically means alone.
 Stephen Batchelor in an existential approach to Buddhism, uses the expression ‘alone with others.’
 That is the balance we try to achieve as monks.
-We fortify ourselves in a room alone in order to engage fully with others.
+We fortify ourselves in a room alone in order to engage fully with others with out the inhibitors one finds in the traditional monastic experience.
+We feel we are walking the middle path as Buddhist leaders in our community.